 The best source of vitamin D comes from adequate, but not excessive, sun exposure during the spring and summer months.
 It is important to remember to have moderate amounts of sun exposure with skin protection to prevent sunburn and reduce the risk of skin damage.

-The majority of people should be able to get enough vitamin D from sunlight during the months of April through to September.
+The majority of people should be able to get enough from sunlight during the months of April through to September.

 During the winter months, it can be a lot harder to get enough vitamin D and dietary supplements are often recommended.
-Vitamin D is also found in a number of food products such as:
+It is also found in a number of food products such as:

 - Oily fish – salmon, sardines, herring, mackerel, tuna